Bridport Railway: Twentieth century operation

-The Great Western Railway acquired the line by Act of Parliament of 26 July 1901.
+The Great Western Railway acquired the line by the Great Western Railway Act 1901 (1 Edw.
+7. c. cxxiii) of 26 July 1901.

 During the First World War the West Bay extension was closed as an austerity measure, between 31 December 1915 and 7 July 1919.
 It re-opened at the end of the war but lost its passenger service on 22 September 1930 when the GWR decided that the hoped for resort would never arrive.
 The goods service continued until 3 December 1962 when it was withdrawn and the tracks lifted south of Bridport station.
 Then in 1965 the goods service was withdrawn from the entire branch and at about the same time steam traction was withdrawn.
 The track layout at Maiden Newton was altered so that through running was no longer possible, in April 1968.
 This left the line as a siding, a simple railway with no signals other than those at the junction, from Maiden Newton.
 Services in the final years of operation were provided in the main by a single car diesel multiple unit, usually a Class 121.

 At Maiden Newton, the branch had a bay platform on the upside; trains entered in a southerly direction.
 In twentieth century steam days, there was a siding alongside the branch on a rising gradient, and the customary operation was to propel an arrived passenger train into the siding; the locomotive then moved to another siding, and the passenger coaches descended by gravity into the bay platform under the control of the guard.